Kristi Leora Gansworth

 - Critical human geography

-As a teacher, I love to witness students pursue their passions and my focus is being an active listener, questioner, and supporter as students undertake the work that drives them.
-I operate from an anti-oppressive framework.
-I encourage respect and courtesy as complements to critical rigor and dedication in a context where multiple knowledges and learning styles are celebrated and welcomed.
-Students who work with me can expect courtesy, kindness, frankness, deep questioning, and continued support through their questioning and project development.
+As an educator, I love to witness students pursue their passions and my focus is being an active listener, questioner, and supporter as practitioners undertake their work.
+Goddard’s teaching and residency model contain aspects of freedom I find productive.
+As an adviser, I engage a dynamic effort to operate from an anti-oppressive framework.
+I encourage respect and courtesy as complements to critical rigor, sovereignty and dedication in a context where multiple knowledges and learning styles are celebrated and welcomed.
+Students who work with me can expect courtesy, kindness, frankness, deep questioning, flexibility and continued support through their personal and project development.

 - "First Medicine: Stories of Water and Now," in Marxism and Spirituality, Special Issue, Vol. 28, Issue 3/4 Rethinking Marxism: A Journal of Economics, Cultural, & Society2016